-Robaxin is a muscle relaxant that is used to treat skeletal issues and pain associated with injury, arthritis, and other bone and muscle conditions.
-Methocarbamol side effects are not severe, in some cases, and they can disappear quickly.
-However, some people might experience some Robaxin side effects, which should be examined by a doctor, especially if it is a sign of an allergy to methocarbamol.
-Read along further to find out the common and severe side effects of methocarbamol, check methocarbamol warnings during pregnancy and breastfeeding, and how it can be used safely.
+Robaxin, the brand name of Methocarbamol, is a muscle relaxant that is used to treat skeletal issues and pain associated with injury, arthritis, and other bone and muscle conditions.
+It is in a class of drugs called muscle relaxers.
+These drugs work by utilizing different mechanisms to relax stiff muscles thereby easing pain and discomfort.
+Methocarbamol effects are not severe, in some cases, and they can disappear quickly.
+However, some people might experience some effects, which should be examined by a doctor, especially if it is a sign of an overdose or allergy to methocarbamol.
+Read along to find out the common, rare, and severe aftereffects of the medicine, check methocarbamol warnings during pregnancy and breastfeeding, the dangers of overdose, and how it can be used safely.

 Common Side Effects Of Robaxin